mikaelmoutakis/apotekstider/README.md

     cd /usr/local/apotekstider
     pip3 install --user -r requirements.freebsd.txt

-###  Set Firefox to block all requests for your location.
-Some of the pharmacy websites will not load unless you explicitly accept or reject requests for location.

-Go to preferences and "Privacy & Security".
-Under the section for "Permissions", press the settings button for "Location".
-Mark the checkbox for "block new requests asking to access your location".

 ## Create a settings file
 Create a text file called ".secrets" in the same folder as this README document.